Mahomes leads Chiefs to 42-21 wild-card romp over Steelers

 AP Sports Writer

-KANSAS CITY, Mo.
-(AP) — Patrick Mahomes threw for 404 yards and five touchdowns, Travis Kelce caught a TD pass and threw another one, and the Kansas City Chiefs sent Pittsburgh quarterback Ben Roethlisberger into his anticipated retirement with a 42-21 blowout of the Steelers in the wild-card round of the playoffs Sunday night.
+He proceeded to throw for 404 yards and five scores, leading Kansas City to the end zone on six straight possessions after the turnover, and the Chiefs cruised through the second half for a 42-21 wild-card victory.

-Byron Pringle caught touchdown passes from both Mahomes and Kelce, and Jerick McKinnon and Tyreek Hill also reeled in scoring catches as the Chiefs (13-5) began their pursuit of a third straight AFC championship in fine style.
+“We were all pissed at ourselves,” Mahomes said.
+“We weren’t playing with enough energy.
+We weren’t playing at a high enough level.
+We all motivated ourselves.
+Everyone was talking to each other, and we came out with a different urgency.”

-They scored on six straight possessions during the middle part of the game, shut down Roethlisberger and the rest of the Pittsburgh offense, and turned next Sunday night’s divisional-round game against Buffalo into appointment viewing.
+Byron Pringle caught touchdown passes from both Mahomes and Kelce, and Jerick McKinnon and Tyreek Hill also had scoring catches, while the Chiefs (13-5) shut down the retiring Ben Roethlisberger and the Steelers offense.

+The performance not only sent Kansas City into the divisional round of the playoffs, it also turned next Sunday night’s game against Buffalo — a rematch of last year’s AFC title game — into appointment viewing.
 The Bills had a similarly easy time with their 47-17 victory over New England on Saturday.
-Buffalo and Kansas City met for the AFC title last season that Kansas City won before falling to Tampa Bay in the Super Bowl.

 “When you’ve been to the Super Bowl the last two years and you walk off that field with a loss last year, you want to go back and get that revenge, get that win,” Mahomes said.
-“So for us, we understand it’s a hard division — the AFC (East), we have the Bills coming here this next week and we’re going to have to play our best football.
-We’re just excited for the journey, we’ll stay with the process and I’m glad we’re playing at Arrowhead next week.”
+“We have the Bills coming here this next week and we’re going to have to play our best football.”

 Judging by the final score, you’d never guess the first quarter was all about defense: The Steelers ran 14 plays and went 12 yards, while the Chiefs had more punt return yards (70) than they had from scrimmage (62).